|Presented by:||Ron Chisholm - a dedicated hockey fan, parent of four players, and past player and coach of many years.|

 When I began coaching at the Mite level, I began to track the statistics for my teams.
 I did this for every team that I became involved with.
 The stat sheets evolved over the years and became better and more complex.
 Computer software development made this all possible.
 The main purpose for compiling this information was as an aid for coaching to develop the individual and the team.

-When Salem High School initiated a varsity hockey program, my youngest son was able to play for 2 years.
+When Salem High School initiated a varsity hockey program in 1999, my youngest son was able to play for 2 years.
 I volunteered to collect and publish the statistics for the team.
 I have done this each year from the beginning of the program.
 In the second year (2000-01), I added a couple of additional items and have held the data collected as a constant since then.
 That is why there are items in the career and season leader sheets that reflect incomplete data from the 1999-2000 season.

 The information is collected visually and from the official score sheet.
-I also work with the coach and scorers to insure that accurate credit is posted to the score sheet before it is sent to NH Hockey.
+I also work with the coach and scorers to insure that accurate credit is posted to the score sheet before it is sent to NHIAA.
 This information is updated after every game and given to the coaches in hard copy.
 When I created this web site, I made it dual purpose.
 The front end was set up to show the statistical information for the Salem High School hockey team, while the other section was created for skate sharpening information.
 Refinements to the site are still being made on a continuing basis.
 I attempt to keep this site as accurate and current as possible.

 If you have any comments, suggestions, corrections, or anything else that you would like to offer, don't hesitate to let me know.